 Interconnect fabrics are typically much slower than high-speed data storage like flash and especially DRAM.
 This makes them the “bottleneck” of a system, which has great internal data processing capabilities, because no matter how fast the I/O is, the data still has to go through the slower wire.
 The issue negates all the benefits of fast storage like ultra-performing all-flash setups and greatly reduces cost-efficiency of the IT infrastructure – there is no way to get the maximum I/O speed when data has to go through fabrics.

-The I/O requests has to go through the wire when application data is scattered and not stored locally
+The I/O requests have to go through the wire when application data is scattered and not stored locally.

 Processing as much of the I/O as possible locally helps avoid the slow data transfer through interconnect fabric and achieve the highest performance the setup can provide.
 This approach is called “data locality” and it is utilized in StarWind appliances to maximize performance.
 The idea is in keeping the compute and storage resources for every virtual machine on the same physical node.
 This way the VM data will rarely have to go through the slow wire and the performance will increase.